 In its early stages of the plan's development, students identified the need for academic resources and social support in particular.
 Issues of transportation and housing rose to the top as major student concerns, and they spoke at length about their desire for space and community.
 Communication was also a theme that emerged, forcing the college to think differently about how it reaches out to students while keeping them engaged and connected to campus support and resources.

 As the Office of Equity continued to collect input from the campus, the world as we knew it experienced an abrupt change.
 A global pandemic forced us off campus and into our homes.
 As we adjusted to a world quickly changed by the COVID-19 virus, the college prioritized issues of access and learning in regards to online education.
 Transitioning to a virtual campus in March 2020 required quick-thinking, extensive yet urgent training, and the implementation of critical services and support.
 Further, it amplified a number of inequities in our system and forced the campus to take note of potentially overlooked concerns experienced by Foothill students in online learning.
 Sentiments that we were "all in this together" and that sheltering-in-place was an act of humanity blared through our media outlets, assuring us that our efforts to slow the spread and protect those most susceptible to the virus showed our unity and compassion as global citizens.

 Then, just as Foothill began to settle into a routine of our new normal, a few months later we received a stark reminder that humanity is relative, as the video of a man tragically murdered at the hands of police brutality went viral around the world.
-Not the first or last to suffer this tragic fate, George Floyd was one of too many in the Black community to fall victim to racial violence.
+Not the first

+If Foothill envisions our campus to be an equitable institution for higher education, we must be willing to upend our practices for vigorous examination of inequitable policy. or last to suffer this tragic fate, George Floyd was one of too many in the Black community to fall victim to racial violence.
 An uprising of neighborhoods and cities, in proportions rarely seen in history, took to the streets to demand justice and plead for change.
 Racial violence had set the world afire and we saw communities come together through pain, from struggle, and in protest.
 While it did not take a world-changing event to prompt a commitment to equity from our college, the commitment was already there.
 In many ways however, it was these events that narrowed our focus and caused us to reflect deeper as a campus about what we considered to be our most significant equity issues, once again driven by student voice.